bmullan/ciab-remote-desktop/README.md

 *Pre-reqs:*
 1 - Fresh Ubuntu 18.04 server (cloud or local) or VM
-2 - The ciab-remote-desktop installation scripts.
+2 - The Ciab Remote Desktop system files contained in this GitHub repository which include all of the installation scripts.
 3 - sudo privileges on that server

 **NOTE**:  With CIAB Remote Desktop System v2.0 we introduce several major enhancements!